danaildinev/ddcarousel/README.md

 - `vertical` - Change to vertical orientation (boolean, default: false)

+- `verticalMaxContentWidth` - Changes the width of the carousel relative to the longest slide inside.
+When enabled it will turn off `fullWidth` option (boolean, default: false)

 - `autoplay` **(new)** - Autoplay feature (boolean, default: false)

 - `autoplaySpeed` **(new)** - Autoplay interval timeout (int, default: 2000)